raykin/source-route/README.md

 ## Why

 I always wanna upgrade my ruby(rails) skills.
-But everytime when I look for workaround from stack overflow I feel frustration.
+But everytime when I looking for workaround from stack overflow I feel frustration.

 To get solution or workaround from google or stack overflow is suitable when I'm a ruby starter or deadline is urgent.
 But it's not really helpful for my skills.